Keep your iPhone 13 mini's screen looking pristine with a screen protector

 Easiest install: Spigen EZ Fit iPhone 13 mini Screen ProtectorStaff Pick

-If you're nervous installing your own screen protector, your best bet (other than visiting an Apple Store) is to get a screen protector that comes with an at-home installation kit.
-With Spigen's EZ Fit auto-alignment kit, you'll have a much better chance at getting a bubble-free installation yourself.
+If you're nervous about installing your own screen protector, your best bet (other than visiting an Apple Store) is to get one that comes with an at-home installation kit.
+With Spigen's EZ Fit auto-alignment kit, you'll have a much better chance of getting a bubble-free installation yourself.

 Budget pick: Mr. Shield iPhone 13 mini Screen Protector

-If you are happy to self-install your screen protector without the help of a dedicated installation kit, you can save a little bit of cash with this Mr. Shield screen protector set.
+If you are happy to self-install your screen protector without the help of a dedicated kit, you can save a little bit of cash with Mr. Shield's set.
 The protectors cover the entirety of the screen, including the notch, leaving just enough of a gap for the new speaker placement.

 Camera protection: Ferilinso iPhone 13 mini Screen Protector